Code-Institute-Submissions/Naqij-Macrame-Quiz_SepResub/README.md

 # Goal for this Project
 Welcome to Macramé Quiz.
-Reason for choosing a quiz for my project is to test the knowledge of the person therefore I have added some history questions and some questions from the present times.
+Reason for choosing a quiz for my project is to test the knowledge of the person and see if they know the basics of Macramé, I have added few history questions and few questions from the present time.
 This project also directly connects with my first project "The Knots".

+Goal for this project is to show what I have learnt so far and have some fun at the sametime.

 ![Responsive Displays](assets/images/webpage/responsiveness.JPG)